 Entrepreneurs and small business owners — and, in fact, even leaders at midsize and large companies — tend to suffer from the same problem: they want to be in control of all the decisions at their company.
 Bosses are often under the impression that they reached the point they’re at today due to their excellent decision-making skills.
 Whereas this may be true to an extent, if you only ever consider your own perspective, you’ll miss out on some great ideas and solutions.
+This is why you need to frequently receive fresh perspectives in business.

 The Advantages of Listening to Others